tldr-pages/tldr/pages/common/crystal.md

 # crystal

-> Tool for managing Crystal source code.
+> Manage Crystal source code.
 > More information: <https://crystal-lang.org/reference/using_the_compiler>.

 - Run a Crystal file: